bpcoxjr/blog/_drafts/2018-02-27-how-to-build-a-navbar-that-hides-and-shows-based-on-user-scrolling.markdown

 Next, we're going to apply some basic CSS to give our nav bar some nice, simple styling.

-<span style="font-size: 1.25em; font-weight: bold; color: #ac0863;">Note: Some CSS, such as font-family or font-size, has been omitted because it's not relative to the tutorial.</span>
+<span style="font-size: 1.25em; font-weight: bold; color: #ac0863;">Note: Some CSS, such as font-family or font-size, has been omitted because it's not relative to the tutorial.
+All code is, however, included in the Github repo, which is linked at the end of the article.</span>

 Here's the CSS for the nav bar: